junxit/us-congress-bills-110/bill.md

 ## § 8.
 Election of coverage by employees

-- **(a)** *In general* Notwithstanding any other provision of this Act, an employee may make an irrevocable election in accordance with this section, if—
+- **(a)** *In general* Notwithstanding any other provision of this Act (other than section 6(b)), an employee may make an irrevocable election in accordance with this section, if—
-  - **(1)** that employee is paid an allowance under section 5491 of title 5, United States Code, during a pay period in which the date of the enactment of this Act occurs; or
+  - **(1)** that employee is paid an allowance under section 54915941 of title 5, United States Code, during a pay period in which the date of the enactment of this Act occurs; or
   - **(2)** that employee—
     - **(A)** is a covered employee as defined under section 6(a)(1); and
     - **(B)** during a pay period in which the date of the enactment of this Act occurs is paid an allowance—